 A systematic language arts curriculum for middle and high school students

 Teaching to Standards: English Language Arts is a research-based language arts curriculum for middle and high school students (ages 12-21) who have moderate-to-severe developmental disabilities including autism.
-The curriculum objectives align closely with Common Core State Standards for English language arts.
-(Click here to view the alignment document.)
+The curriculum objectives align closely with state and national standards, including the Common Core State Standards for English Language Arts.

 The 32 progressive lessons are scripted, and incorporate evidence-based teaching procedures.
 They are organized into four theme-based units: Change, Values and Decision Making, Social Justice, and Global Awareness.
 These far-reaching themes help students grasp the Big Ideas found in contemporary literature.

 Teaching to Standards: English Language Arts Introductory Kit includes:

 Right On Readers – provides 16 popular works of literature commonly used in the general education classroom, adapted with simplified text, repeated storylines, and symbol supports.
 The adapted literature includes fiction and nonfiction stories, poetry, theatrical scripts, and research endeavors.
 Spiralbound books, 140 pages and 180 pages, 2013.

 Daily Writing Journal – features comprehension and opinion exercises linked to lessons.
 Students can write or use illustrations to compose entries.
 Spiralbound, 144 pages, 2013.

 Student Response Book – provides teacher scripts and two response modes: symbols with text and text alone.
 Spiralbound, 172 pages, 2013.

 Implementation Guide – details the evidence-based teaching practices embedded in the curriculum, relevant research findings, and a comprehensive scope and sequence.
 Spiralbound, 100 pages, 2013.